Multifractality of jump diffusion processes: Proof of Theorem

-Recall that we want to prove that the upper bound that we obtain in Proposition \ref{jumpexp} is in fact optimal.
-Let us first make a useful remark which determines the configuration of the jumps around a point $t$.
-Let $t\notin A_{\de}\cup J$.
-Then there exists a random integer $n_0$, such that
+We intend to show that the upper bound obtained in Proposition \ref{jumpexp} is optimal when $\sigma=0$.
+Let us first describe the configuration of the jumps around a time $t$ outside those limsup sets $(A_\de, \de\ge 1)$.
+Let $t\notin A_{\de}\cup J$, then there exists a random integer $n_0$, such that